clibdev/yolov5-face/README.md

 * Compatibility with PyTorch >=2.0. (🔥)
 * Installation with [requirements.txt](requirements.txt) file.
-* The wider_val.txt file for WIDERFace evaluation.
+* The [wider_val.txt](data/widerface/val/wider_val.txt) file for WIDERFace evaluation.
 * No deprecations.
 The following deprecations has been fixed:
   * UserWarning: torch.meshgrid: in an upcoming release, it will be required to pass the indexing argument.
+  * DeprecationWarning: 'np.float' is a deprecated alias for builtin 'float'.
 * No unnecessary files.

 # Installation